jingibus/gascan/README.md

  :src-path "/Users/bphillips/Documents/Focus Loops In Perspective.md"}
 ```

-Then intern it as a draft and add the interned post to the post store:
+Then intern it and add the post to the post store:

 ```
 user> (gascan.posts/import-and-add-post!